EENI Global Business School.

 Integration in the Islamic Economic Area of Central Eurasia.

-1. Kazakhstan and Kyrgyzstan belong to the Eurasian Economic Union (EAEU) (with Armenia, Belarus, and Russia).
-The EEU has a Free Trade Agreement with Azerbaijan;
+1. Kazakhstan and Kyrgyzstan belong to the Eurasian Economic Union (with Armenia, Belarus, and Russia).
+The EEU has a Trade Agreement with Azerbaijan

-3. Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan are members of the Commonwealth of Independent States (CIS) (with Armenia, Russia, Belarus, Moldova, and Ukraine);
+3. Azerbaijan, Kazakhstan, Kyrgyzstan, Tajikistan, Turkmenistan, and Uzbekistan are members of the Commonwealth of Independent States (with Armenia, Russia, Belarus, Moldova, and Ukraine)

-4. Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan are members of the Shanghai Cooperation Organization (SCO) (with Russia and China);
+4. Kazakhstan, Kyrgyzstan, Tajikistan, and Uzbekistan are members of the Shanghai Cooperation Organization (with Russia and China)

-5. Bangladesh, Iran, the Maldives, and Pakistan are members of the Asian Clearing Union (ACU) (with Bhutan, India, Myanmar, Nepal, and Sri Lanka);
+5. Bangladesh, Iran, the Maldives, and Pakistan are members of the Asian Clearing Union (with Bhutan, India, Myanmar, Nepal, and Sri Lanka)

-6. Afghanistan, Bangladesh, the Maldives, and Pakistan are members of the South Asian Association for Regional Cooperation (SAARC) (with Bhutan, India, Nepal, and Sri Lanka.
-Iran is an observer country) and the SAARC Preferential Trade Arrangement (SAPTA);
+6. Afghanistan, Bangladesh, the Maldives, and Pakistan are members of the South Asian Association for Regional Cooperation (with Bhutan, India, Nepal, and Sri Lanka.
+Iran is an observer country) and the SAARC Preferential Trade Arrangement (SAPTA)

-7. Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan are members of the Central Asia Regional Economic Cooperation (CAREC) Programme (with China and Mongolia);
+7. Afghanistan, Azerbaijan, Kazakhstan, Kyrgyzstan, Pakistan, Tajikistan, Turkmenistan, and Uzbekistan are members of the Central Asia Cooperation (CAREC) (with China and Mongolia)

-8. Bangladesh and the Maldives are members of the South Asia Subregional Economic Cooperation (SASEC) (with Bhutan, India, Nepal, and Sri Lanka);
+8. Bangladesh and the Maldives are members of the South Asia Economic Cooperation (SASEC) (with Bhutan, India, Nepal, and Sri Lanka)

-9. Azerbaijan, Kazakhstan, Kyrgyzstan, and Turkey are part of the Cooperation Council of Turkic Speaking States (Turkic Council);
+9. Azerbaijan, Kazakhstan, Kyrgyzstan, and Turkey are part of the Turkic Council

 Islamabad-Tehran-Istanbul Rail and Road Corridor: Turkey, Iran and Pakistan

-All the Eurasian Muslim Countries are part of the Trade Preferential System of the Organization of Islamic Cooperation (OIC-TPS).
+All the Eurasian Muslim Countries are part of the Trade Preferential System (OIC-TPS).

 New Silk Road.